UBC-MDS/music_explorer/README.md

 ![](https://github.com/UBC-MDS/music_explorer/blob/main/img/app.gif)

-## Usage and Installation
+## Usage

-Install the requirements:
+Installation is not required when run the dashboard remotely,

+Finally, open the app in the followin URL http://localhost:8000/ the requirements:
 ```
 pip install -r requirements.txt
 ```